Remote

 Why House Extension Projects Fail at Planning Stage

-Most refusals and delays in house extension designs are not due to the extension itself, but rather from poor drawings or weak planning logic.
+Most refusals and delays in house extension designs are not due to the extension itself, but rather stem from poor architectural design or weak planning logic.

 Professional online architectural plans, including building regulations drawings, are specifically prepared to eliminate ambiguity and address planner concerns before they arise.